-The share in net loss of investment in associates amounted to $\mathbb{P}52.1$ million for the year ended December 31, 2021 compared to the share in net income of investment in associates amounted to $\mathbb{P}35.7$ million for the year ended December 31, 2020, an increase in the net loss of $\mathbb{P}87.8$ , or 245.9%.
+The share in net loss of investment in associates amounted to $\mathbb{P}52.1$ million for the year ended December 31, 2021 compared to the share in net income of investment in associates amounted to $\mathbb{P}35.7$ million for the year ended December 31, 2020, an increase in the net loss of $\mathbb{P}87.8$, or 245.9%.
 This represents: (a) net loss take-up for deposits for future acquisition amounting to $\mathbb{P}3.0$ million in 2021 and $\mathbb{P}0.5$ million in 2020, in accordance with Philippine Accounting Standards (PAS) 28; and (b) share in net loss on the investment in Seasia Nectar Port Services Inc. (SNPSI) amounting to $\mathbb{P}49.1$ million in 2021, and share in net income on the investment in SNPSI amounted to $\mathbb{P}36.2$ million in 2020.
 The net loss incurred by SNPSI in 2021 was due to the impact of the COVID-19 pandemic.
 The volume of import cargoes such as fertilizer, coal and cement decreased in 2021.

-Bargain Purchase Gain and Loss on Remeasurement of Investment in an Associate a provisional gain on a bargain purchase and loss on remeasurement of the previously held equity method investment amounting to P45.8 million and P41.4 million, respectively.
+Bargain Purchase Gain and Loss on Remeasurement of Investment in an Associate

+On December 29, 2021, the Group acquired an additional 23.98% interest in MHC (previously SNPSI) and thereby gained control over SNPSI as at December 31, 2021.
+This transaction resulted in a provisional gain on a bargain purchase and loss on remeasurement of the previously held equity method investment amounting to P45.8 million and P41.4 million, respectively.
 The Group finalized its purchase price allocation for the acquisition of MHC during the year as allowed by the accounting standard resulting to bargain purchase gain amounted to P176.9 million.